gmamaladze/george-mamaladze-cv/index.md

 `Jul 2022 - Present`
 __Chief Technical Advisor (part-time, freelance)__, *Syniotec*, Bremen, Germany (remote)

 [Syniotec](https://www.syniotec.com) is a fast-growing startup providing digital solutions to the construction industry, enabling companies to optimize operations through IoT-driven telematics and software platforms.
-As Chief Technical Advisor, I function in practice as the part-time CTO, shaping product vision, technical strategy, and long-term platform strategy.
+As Chief Technical Advisor, I function in practice as the part-time CTO.

 **Responsibilities**
-- Defined the technical roadmap ensuring scalability, security, and maintainability.
+- Defining the technical roadmap ensuring scalability, security, and maintainability.
-- Advised the founding team and management.
+- Advising the founding team and management.
-- Mentored engineering teams on best practices in microservices, DevOps, and cloud infrastructure.
+- Mentoring engineering teams on best practices in microservices, DevOps, and cloud infrastructure.
-- Managed technology stack, vendor partnerships, and integration strategies.
+- Managing technology stack, vendor partnerships, and integration strategies.

 **Key Achievements**
 - Established technical standards and processes that enabled Syniotec’s transition from startup to scaling vendor.